-The following steps explain how to define a dump\tasks object.
-You can change the object name itself (dump\tasks) to be any name you like.

-Do not change the script names.
+The following example would configure a taskgroup object named dump\tasks.
+You can give the taskgroup object any name you like, but do not change the script names.
 You may comment out the RUN\TASK parameters for any tasks you do not want to run.